JazminRM/aDNA_SummerCourse_UCPH/Exercises/F-statistics.md

 ------------------------------------------

-### *D*-statistics for our mystery samples
+### *D*-statistics for our  samples

-After running the exploratory analyses we have now a general idea of the ancestry of our mystery samples, so for the following step we will use *D*-statistics to test specific hypotheses about treeness and gene-flow.
+After running the exploratory analyses we have now a general idea of the ancestry of our  samples, so for the following step we will use *D*-statistics to test specific hypotheses about treeness and gene-flow.

-One of the first questions that I had when I started working on these samples and after looking at the clustering results, was whether our mystery sample belongs to the same population of the closest sample we identified or if it was a mixture of more than one population. <span style="color: purple;">
+One of the first questions that I had when I started working on these samples and after looking at the clustering results, was whether our  sample belongs to the same population of the closest sample we identified or if it was a mixture of more than one population. <span style="color: purple;">

 <span style="color: purple;"> **Q:** </span>  How would you use *D*-statistics to test this?

 Consider the kind of questions discussed in the slides and what you already know from the other exploratory analyses.

-Since we will be asking specific questions about the ancestry and gene-flow of the mystery sample, we have different sections depending sample you we are working with.
+Since we will be asking specific questions about the ancestry and gene-flow of the  sample, we have different sections depending sample you we are working with.

 <span style="color: orangered;"> Go to the section corresponding to the mystery sample you chose. </span>